mmiermans/solver2048/README.md

 ### Windows 64-bit

 Open the `.sln` solution file with Visual Studio.
 Build in release mode to get the best performance.
-I have only tested it with VS2014, so modifications might be necessary if you would like to use an earlier version.
+I have only tested it with VS2013 and modifications might be necessary if you use an earlier version.

 ### Linux 64-bit